-Mistakenly called lymphatic glands, they are part of the lymphatic system, a component of the body’s immune system.
+Mistakenly called lymphatic glands are part of the lymphatic system, a component of the body’s immune system.

-When the lymph nodes become swollen it can be indicative of an infection.
-The lymph nodes are small nodes formed by soft tissue that are shaped like beans.
+When the lymph nodes become swollen, it can indicate an infection.
+The lymph nodes are small nodes formed by soft tissue shaped like beans.

 Location of the axillary nodes